jgmenu/jgmenu/README.md

 For Arch Linux users, there is an AUR package named "jgmenu".

-On Debian/Ubuntu, I believe you need to do:
+On Debian based systems such as Bunsenlabs and Ubuntu, do:

 ```bash
 sudo apt-get install libx11-dev libxinerama-dev libcairo2-dev libpango1.0-dev librsvg2-dev libxml2-dev